Anshuu-Sharma/LegalSetu/README.md

 > Explore the Indian Constitution like never before — smart, searchable, and regionalized.

 **How it works**:
-- Type or speak any keyword or doubt (e.g., "right to education")
+- 🔎 Search by keyword
-- LegalSetu finds the **most relevant Article(s)**
+- 📘 Get relevant Articles
-- Get **summarized explanations** in your language
+- 📖 Understand them in your own language

-**Example Use Case**:
-Ask in Marathi: "महिलांसाठी कोणते अधिकार आहेत?"
-→ Get Article 15, 39A, etc., explained in Marathi with context.

 ---